Dona Ana Community College Office of Financial Aid & Scholarships

 Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest, just like car loans and home mortgages.
 You cannot have these loans canceled because you didn't like the education you received, didn't get a job in your field of study or because you're having financial difficulty.
 Loans are legal obligations, so before you take out a student loan, think about the amount you'll have to repay over the years and review your borrower rights and responsibilities.

 To learn more about federal student loans and how to manage your debt, visit the Federal Student Aid Gateway.

 Students will also be required to complete a Master Promissory Note with the Department of Education at studentloans.gov.
-The MPN is basically the contract between the student and the Deparment of Ed.
+The MPN is basically the contract between the student and the Department of Education.

 FEDERAL PERKINS LOAN is a 5% simple interest loan provided to students with exceptional need.
 Loan repayment begins nine (9) months after graduation or dropping below half-time enrollment (less than 6 credit hours).
-First-time borrowers must complete Entrance Counseling, as prompted by email notifications.
+Sign the Master Promissory Note online, complete the Loan Disclosures, and Loan Entrance Counseling, as prompted by email notifications, in one webiste.